The following is a guest post by Missoula, MT attorney Janel F. Chin.

 - Maternal Wall cites how women are dramatically less likely to be hired (79% according to this report) after having children.
 White women reported having their commitment or competence questioned after having kids at levels 36% higher than white men.
 Reading this part of the report brought back memories not only of conversations had at my workplaces during both of my pregnancies and post-partum periods but also of internship and job interviews as a married but childless law student.
 I remember feeling confused when interviewers would note my wedding band or last name that did not match their pre-conception of my ethnicity.
 I remember being asked prying questions about my personal life, about my marriage, that made it apparent that they felt that whether I had children, and when, was quite relevant to my appeal as a candidate for a position with their organization.

 - The final pattern identified in the ABA’s report is termed Tug of War and describes the conflicts that occur between disadvantaged groups of people.
 I personally thought of many of the strange interactions I had with folks in various settings after changing my last name from “Falk” to “Chin” after marriage.
 It used to be that although I was a woman, there were no misunderstandings when I applied for opportunities perhaps because application materials indicated that I was female via my gendered name: “Janel.”
-However, after my name changed from “Janel Lynn Falk” to “Janel Falk Chin,” I would often encounter confusion when I arrived for interviews and events as people expected an Asian women.
+However, after my name changed from “Janel Lynn Falk” to “Janel Falk Chin,” I would often encounter confusion when I arrived for interviews and events as people expected an Asian woman.
 My whiteness was often met with disappointment making me realize how much racial bias exists.

 According to the ABA’s report, 42% of white men, 47% of men of color, 50% of women of color, and 57% of white women all agreed that taking family leave would negatively impact their career.
 This statistic is one that did not surprise me as I have heard it over and over again from fellow parents in my communities.
 To make legal workplaces more welcoming to women, people of color, and parents, we can all start by not assuming someone’s position in the workplace based on their appearance: white, female attorneys reported being mistaken for administration staff, court personnel, or janitorial staff at a rate 44% higher than white men.
 Secondly, we can all make an effort in our workplaces and in our personal lives to support one another when a family’s needs at home are not being met and time off is needed.
 We all benefit at work when our children’s and other dependents’ needs are met.
 In conclusion, if you care about fairness and equity in your community and workplace, it is important to: